xideaai/SpaceCompany/README.md

 - ability to upgrade Wonders
 - Uranium & Lava
 - Widened resources navigation so that storage could be displayed on one line
-- Solar Panel and Charcoal Engine Upgrades
+- Solar Panel and Titanium Engine Upgrades
 - Statistics
 - Settings
 - Import and Export